Shonueld/Lego_DB/README.md

 # Lego_DB
-A full-stack database application designed to catalog, track, and review Lego sets.
+A database application designed to catalog, track, and review Lego sets.
 This project was developed for CSC 365 (Introduction to Databases) at Cal Poly SLO.

 Lego DB is a centralized database platform for Lego enthusiasts to manage their collections.
 It has every existing Lego set's release date, price, pieces, etc. Users on the platform are able to mark which sets they want to buy, have purchased, are building, have built, and leave reviews on sets they have built with a star rating.
 This rating is then displayed as an average between all users.
 It will also include the standard filters and search features that any other traditional review platform (e.g. Letterboxd) would have.